HMS Manxman (M70): Post-war

 The ship remained in Australia until June 1946, then underwent repairs at Chatham back in England before returning to the far East from February to December 1947.
 Following a refit, Manxman joined the Mediterranean Fleet in 1951.
 In 1953, she appeared in the film Sailor of the King as the German cruiser Essen.
 She was fitted for the film with enlarged funnels and mock-up triple-gun turrets over her 4-inch guns.
 The "torpedo damage" which forces her delay at "Resolution Island" was painted on the side of her port bow.
 The scenes when she is holed up for repairs were filmed in the semi-circular Dwejra bay, guarded by Fungus Rock on the west coast of Gozo Island in Malta.
 In 1953 she also took part in the Fleet Review to celebrate the Coronation of Queen Elizabeth II.

-In 1956, Manxman was deployed for headquarters duties during the Suez operation.
+In 1956, Manxman was deployed for headquarters duties during the Suez Crisis operation.
 She is said to have outrun an American Carrier Group during the Suez Crisis of 1956.
 Manxman reportedly shadowed them; the US Admiral increased speed, eventually to over thirty knots – and then Manxman swept past at full speed, showing the signal "See you in Egypt".
 It is far from clear whether this episode happened; 'knowledge' about it was common in the Merchant Navy of the 1970s.
 This story was often told in the Royal Navy (not the Merchant Navy which is not technically an organisation), long before 1956; it was supposed to have happened in the Pacific at the end of World War II.

 In reserve at Malta and refitting

 She was refitted in Chatham in the early 60s and converted to a minesweeper support vessel.
 When the forward boiler was removed and the compartment was fitted with diesel generators to supply outboard power to minesweepers, she was fitted with a dummy forward funnel, which housed the diesel exhausts and ventilation for the compartment.
 Much of the mine stowage was removed to make way for additional accommodation.
-Commissioning in 1963, she was subsequently stationed in Singapore.
+Commissioning in 1963, she was subsequently stationed at Singapore Naval Base.
+During her time in Singapore, she was sent to patrol the waters around Sebatik Island, guarding against Indonesian military units during the Indonesia–Malaysia confrontation.

 Returning to the UK in 1968, Manxman was used for engineering training at Devonport and following a fire, was transferred to the reserve at Chatham Dockyard until broken up at Newport in 1973.